dougeby/IntuneDocs/intune/apps-add-android-for-work.md

 4. A window for the app opens asking you to give permissions for the app to perform various operations.
 You must choose **Approve** to continue.<br>
   ![Approve app permissions example](media/approve-app-permissions.png)
 5. After a moment, you'll see a confirmation message that the app has been approved and is available in your IT admin console.

+## Preconfigure permissions for apps

+You can also preconfigure permission for apps to access Android device features.
+By default, Android apps that require device permissions such as access to location or the device camera prompt users to accept or deny permissions.
+For example, if an app uses the device's microphone then the end user is prompted to grant the app permission to use the microphone.
+You can define permissions as follows:
+- Automatically deny without notifying the user
+- Automatically approve without notifying the user
+- Prompt the user to accept or deny

+1. In the Intune portal, choose **Device configuration**.
+Under **Manage**, choose **Profiles** and then click **Create profile**.
+2. Set the following details:
+    - **Name** - The name of the profile that will appear in the Intune console
+    - **Description** - The  description of the profile that will appear in the Intune console
+    - **Platform** - Select **Android for Work**
+    - **Enrollment type** - Select **Devices with enrollment**
+3. Select **Permissions** and then choose **Add**.
+4. Select from the list of available device permissions adn then choose **OK**.
+5. Select an option for each permission to grant with this policy:
+    - **Prompt** - The device user is prompted to grant or deny permission for the app.
+    - **Auto grant** - Permission is granted automatically.
+    - **Auto deny** - Permission is denied automatically.

+    You can also **Remove** permissions.
+6. Permissions can now be [assigned to groups of users](device-profile-assign.md) like other profile assignments.

 ## Publish, then synchronize, a line of business app from the Google Play for Work store